-Kyla Pearce, MPH, RYT, CBIS has blended her expertise as a yoga teacher and researcher to develop a TBI-focused yoga curriculum that integrates gentle yoga, meditation, breathing exercises, and psychoeducation.
-This curriculum, now offered in 14 yoga studios across eight US states and one Canadian province, is designed based on the science underpinning resilience, and empowers people with TBI to become more active participants in their healing process.
+Kyla Pearce, MPH, RYT, CBIS, PhD candidate has blended her expertise as a yoga teacher and researcher to develop a TBI-focused yoga curriculum that integrates gentle yoga, meditation, breathing exercises, and psychoeducation.
+This curriculum, now offered in yoga studios across the US and Canada, is designed based on the science underpinning resilience, and empowers people with TBI to become more active participants in their healing process.

 Teaching: Kyla draws on her direct experience teaching yoga, breathing exercises, and meditation to groups of individuals with TBI and their support people since 2014.
 She has been an invited faculty at several conferences related to using yoga for improving physiological and psychosocial outcomes, including at the Yoga for Traumatic Stress Conference in Sedona, AZ and the Yoga Service Conference in Rhinebeck, NH.
 Kyla also curates and contributes to the LoveYourBrain Foundation’s Meditation Movement, a series of TBI-focused audio-recorded meditations available for free on the LoveYourBrain Foundation’s website.